raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 ## Loading images from files

-Instead of setting the LED matrix you may wish to use images which are loaded from files.
+Instead of setting the LED matrix, you may wish to use images which are loaded from files.
 This is a convenient option if you want to have lots of stock images, for example international flags.

 1. Use any graphics editing tool (on Windows, OS X or Linux) to create the files.
-As long as they are saved onto the Astro Pi SD card as `JPEG` or `PNG` and are 8 x 8 pixels in size then they can be loaded directly to the LED matrix with a single command.
+As long as they are saved onto the Astro Pi SD card as `JPEG` or `PNG`, and are 8 x 8 pixels in size, then they can be loaded directly to the LED matrix with a single command.
 1. Open the *File Manager* on the Raspberry Pi using `Menu > Accessories > File Manager`.
-1. Browse into the `astro-pi-hat` folder followed by `examples` and there should be a file named `space_invader.png` which you can double click on.
+1. Browse into the `astro-pi-hat` folder followed by `examples`.
+There should be a file named `space_invader.png` which you can double-click.
-1. Load the image file onto the Astro Pi LED matrix by using the `load_image` function, which needs the file system path to the file you want to load.
+1. Load the image onto the Astro Pi LED matrix by using the `load_image` function, which needs the file system path to the file you want to load.
 So for `space_invader.png` the full path is `/home/pi/astro-pi-hat/examples/space_invader.png`.

   Here is the code: